donFrenzel/Fortran-90-Projects/Perceptron-Project/READMEfortran90perceptron.md

 # Fortran-90-Perceptron Project

 This is going to be my main repository for my Fortran 90 Perceptron Project.
-The goal here is to create a simple perceptron which can take X1,X2 inputs and then predict unknowns based on the learned weights.
+The goal here is to create a simple perceptron which can take Label, X1, & X2 inputs and then predict unknowns based on the learned weights.
 It is, in essence, a recreation of a Perceptron I wrote in Python in a Machine Learning Course I took.

 The components are:
 - A Fortran 90 Implementation of the classic Perceptron Learning Algorithm